Liverpool

 • The result lifts Liverpool to 3rd in the Champions League standings while Galatasaray, sitting 20th, face a serious fight to avoid elimination from the league phase

 LIVERPOOL, ENGLAND — Mohamed Salah delivered a masterclass in finishing and Dominik Szoboszlai provided the early spark as Liverpool dismantled Galatasaray 4-0 at a thunderous Anfield, watched by 59,980 supporters who witnessed the Reds exact emphatic revenge on the Turkish side.
-Sitting third in the Champions League standings, Arne Slot's side were relentless in their pursuit of goals, with a devastating second-half blitz of three goals in just 11 minutes ultimately settling the contest beyond any doubt.
+Trailing 1-0 from the first leg in Istanbul, Arne Slot's side were relentless in their pursuit of goals, with a devastating second-half blitz of three goals in just 11 minutes ultimately settling the contest beyond any doubt.
 It was a performance that underlined Liverpool's credentials as genuine contenders in Europe's most prestigious club competition.

 Szoboszlai provided the breakthrough in the 25th minute, guiding a composed left-footed finish into the bottom left corner after Alexis Mac Allister picked him out with a precise delivery from a corner.
 The Hungarian midfielder's movement in the box was sharp, and his finish was clinical — a moment that silenced any early nerves inside Anfield and set the tone for what was to come.
 Galatasaray's goalkeeper Ugurcan Çakir had already been called into action multiple times before the interval, and his finest moment of the first half arrived when he denied Salah from the penalty spot in the fourth minute of added time, diving to his right to keep the deficit at one.
 It was a moment that briefly offered the visitors hope heading into the break, particularly after they had made two forced substitutions, losing Victor Osimhen to injury and replacing Sacha Boey with Noa Lang.